 This post may contain affiliate links.
 If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.
-For more information, please read my boring disclaimer here.
+For more information, please read my disclaimer here.

 When my daughter turned 2, I was so excited we would finally be able to play some toddler games at home together.
 My husband and I love board game nights, so I was thrilled to get my daughter involved.

-Here is a list of the Best 2 Year Old Toddler Games I found, so you don’t have to spend time searching and can spend an extra year playing games!
+Here is a list of the best board games for 2 year olds I found, so you don’t have to spend time searching and can spend an extra year playing games!

-If your child is closer to 3 or just turned 3, check out the Best Toddler Games for 2-3 Year Olds this Holiday season too!
+If your child is closer to 3 or just turned 3, check out the Best Toddler Games for 2-3 Year Olds this holiday season too!
 Both lists grow with your toddler to allow for more playing time (which means more for your money!)

 ThinkFun Roll and Play Game

 The concept is to roll the block and pick up the color associated with the one rolled.
 Each card has a different action you complete (ie. Touch your elbow, do a silly dance).

 I have been impressed with how well she has learned each of these motions.
 She even acts sad or silly when it says to.
 It keeps her attention and she loves when we all play as a family.
 Sometimes she wants to play twice in a row!